 You cannot enroll without instructor approval.
 Email your instructor for information about their policies.

 Does Cal check prerequisites?

-Currently no. The system checks prerequisites for a few items, such as the English Language Writing Requirements.
-There will eventually be more prerequisites in the system, please keep updated for that.
+Yes.
+The system checks prerequisites for a few items, such as the English Language Writing Requirements and Reading and Composition courses.
+You may view additional prerequisites in the system via the Berkeley Guide.

 What are “reserve capacity requirements”?

 Some classes reserve available seats for students of a specific college, major, or year.
 If you do not meet these requirements, you will be unable to enroll in the class.
 However, you may still add yourself to the waitlist if there are still available seats.
 After a certain date (determined for each class), the unused seats will be released and made available to all students.
-You may view these on Schedule Planner by viewing a class’s more information.
+You may view these via the Berkeley Guide Class Schedule and the Schedule Planner by viewing a class’s more information.
 Enrollment is currently almost completely controlled by these reserve capacity requirements.

 What is “special consent”?
 “Drop consent?”

 The term "special consent" is used in Schedule Planner next to the label Consent as in "No Special Consent is Required" - If it read either Instructor Consent or Department Consent is required, students would need to get permission to enroll from the instructor or department and should contact them accordingly.